Puerto Varas: History

 The origin of the city of Puerto Varas dates to 1853 and is named after Antonio Varas, the Minister of the Interior at the time.
-It was founded by German immigrants who settled the shores of Lake Llanquihue as part of a government colonization project during the presidency of Manuel Montt (1851-1861).
+It was founded by German immigrants who settled the shores of Lake Llanquihue as part of a chilean government colonization project during the presidency of Manuel Montt (1851-1861).

 The area known as the "Llanquihue Lake Colonization Territory" was created by the government on 27 June 1853, and by the end of 1853, the first 212 German families had immigrated to what would be Puerto Varas.
+These families came mostly from the regions of Hesse, Silesia, Baden-Württemberg, Westphalia, Saxony, Lower Saxony, Thuringia, Rhineland-Palatinate and Bavaria.
+The first area to be settled was known as "La Fabrica", where the road from Puerto Montt and the coast reached Llanquihue Lake.
+The road did not take long to reach another sector on the shores of the Llanquihue lake.
+The settlers were transported in small boats to the land that had been assigned to them (the future "Puerto Chico" sector).

-Another group was made up of Sudeten German settlers from Braunau, Bohemia (current Czech Republic) on 15 August 1877; they established and settled a village called Nueva Braunau, literally "New Braunau".
+Another group was made up of Sudeten German settlers from Braunau, Bohemia (current Czech Republic) on 15 August 1875; they established and settled a village called Nueva Braunau, literally "New Braunau".

-The first area to be settled was known as La Fabrica, where the road from Puerto Montt and the coast reached Llanquihue Lake.
-Other landmarks in its early history include the opening of a Catholic church in 1872 and the founding of the Deutscher Verein ("German Club") in 1885.
+Other landmarks in its early history include the beginning of Llanquihue Lake navigation in 1852 with the cutter "La Fundadora", the opening of a catholic church in 1872 near the current town square and the founding of the Deutscher Verein Puerto Varas ("German Club") in October 1885.

 The town received official status in the form of a Título de Villa ("Town Certification") in 1897.
 The commune of Puerto Varas, as it exists today, was formed in December 1925, when the Ministry of the Interior divided the country into provinces, and communes.